 Our cover star this issue is GUE/NGL co-chair Martin Schirdewan.
-The German MEP tells Lorna Hutchinson why he believes EU leaders must step up their response to the Coronavirus pandemic and utilise the full firepower of the Union’s arsenal to combat the impact of the crisis on Europe’s citizens and businesses.
+He tells why he believes EU leaders must step up and utilise the full firepower of the Union’s arsenal to combat the impact of the Coronavirus pandemic.

 This issue we examine Europe’s changing approach to food security, beginning with a report on our recent webinar with AnimalhealthEurope that took a comprehensive look at the future of the livestock sector in Europe in the context of the EU Green Deal and the Farm to Fork Strategy.
 Next, the chair and vice-chair of the European Parliament’s Agriculture and Rural Affairs Committee, Norbert Lins (DE, EPP) and Francisco Guerreiro (PT, Greens/EFA), discuss their hopes and expectations for the Farm to Fork Strategy, while vice-chair of Parliament’s Environment, Public Health and Food Safety Committee, César Luena (ES, S&D), explains why now, more than ever, the 2030 Biodiversity Strategy is so important for protecting not only Europe’s but the world’s biodiversity.

 Elsewhere, we look at sexual and reproductive health and rights (SRHR).
 Sylwia Spurek (PL, Greens/EFA) tells us that, to enjoy full sexual and reproductive rights, individuals should have unrestricted access to reproductive health needs, including access to contraception.
 Deputy Editor Lorna Hutchinson, meanwhile, reports on a recent webinar involving Sophie in ’t Veld (NL, RE) and European Commissioner for Crisis Management Janez Lenarčič, that examined access to safe abortion in EU humanitarian aid.